richardanaya/ragnar/README.md

 ## Why 12 Words?

-A 12-word mnemonic generates 128 bits of entropy, plus a 4-bit checksum, resulting in a 132-bit length.
+A 12-word mnemonic of BIP-39 generates 128 bits of entropy.
 The security level provided by 128 bits of entropy is considered to be strong and adequate for most cryptographic purposes.

-### Computational Infeasibility of Breaking 128-bit Entropy

 To put the security level into perspective: using the most advanced supercomputers, it would take longer than the age of the universe to brute-force a 128-bit entropy.
-This level of entropy makes your mnemonic phrase highly resistant to brute-force and dictionary attacks, thereby ensuring the secure storage and management of your Bitcoin assets.

 ## Installation